NOTE: Please check this page frequently. Updates will be posted regularly as this situation is rapidly evolving.

 - Electronic submittals and virtual inspections.

 During the pandemic the City re-prioritized resources to critical operations including Fire, Police, Wastewater, and Pandemic Daycare operations.
 And, unfortunately residents have seen a reduction in the services they have come to enjoy.
 The Mason Incident Command Team has implemented a return to work plan including safety considerations to reopen and restart services and facilities.
 City resources are being directed to the backlog of work.
-As a result, normal routine schedules for services, including brush, park mowing, and inspections will remain delayed until June 1.
+As a result, normal routine schedules for services, including brush, park mowing, and inspections have been delayed.
 Crews are working diligently to restore routine schedules as quickly as possible.

-The Community Center facility is reopening June 15.
+The Community Center facility opened on June 15.
+Please click here for reopening FAQ’s.

 The reopening of the Center and activities will be done in a cautious and purposeful manner.
 We are establishing protocols and procedures as cautionary measures for our members.
 Members will be encouraged to follow these protocols.
 Ultimately, members should evaluate what is in the best interest of themselves and their family for returning to the Center.
 We encourage members to check out our virtual and other Community Center programming opportunities.
 Please follow City of Mason Recreation for activities and programs to get involved with at home.